 5.2 Optional AI summaries

 If you enable AI summaries in Settings, message content is sent to an endpoint you configure (e.g. a local Ollama or LM Studio instance, or an OpenAI-compatible cloud API).
 OvertimeLog does not host any AI service.
 If you point it at a cloud provider, that provider's privacy policy applies to the content you send.
 Feature is off by default.
+The API key you provide is encrypted at rest in the local database with the same per-install Fernet key that protects your Slack OAuth tokens โ€” a leaked overtime.db alone doesn't expose the key.

 5.3 Website hosting & payments